iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 60 | ESC Propeller Input Parser
 =================================================

+The ESC Propeller Input Parser is an interface between the Propeller Motor Controller and the PWM based inputs like 1-2ms, OneShot, MultiShot, and DShot.
+This parser allows the user to control how ratiomatic values from the PWM input are translated.
+Inputs can be mapped to PWM control, voltage control, velocity control, and thrust control.
+Values can be interpreted as signed/unsigned and clockwise/counter clockwise.

     .. table:: ESC Propeller Input Parser
         :widths: 8 18 15 10 5 50
         :class: tight-table